Purpurax/mcaat-benchmark/README.md

 - `--threads <count>`: Number of threads to use.
 Default: 2
 - `--output_folder <path>`: Output directory for results.
 Default: "benchmark"
 - `--quick`: Enable quick mode (uses reduced genome regions around CRISPR arrays)
+- `--reuse`: Use the reads and crispr sequences that are in the corresponding folders

 ### Example Usage
 #### Benchmark Specific Genomes